nsantti/checkers/README.md

 - Create AI for players to play against

 ### Updates made
+- 6/19/18
+  - Added button to show grid square numbers
+  - Added button to reset the game
+  - No longer highlighting the squares where each piece can go
+    - Instead, an arrow is drawn to show where each piece can go
+  - Added keypressed function
+    - Clicking the 'm' button on the keyboard makes a random move

+&nbsp;
 - 6/15/18
   - Got rid of DOM buttons
   - Can use the online P5 library now, no need to download it